cptjamestiberiouskirk-pixel/rogue-rpg/README.md

 #### Compile/Build time:

-**All** original compile-time environment vars and `-D`efines used as `#ifdef`s in code are preserved!
-However, some of them were aready non-functional and only partially implemented in the original code.
-They are still _untested_ and for now _unsupported_ in this modern port, so many will not work.
-Hightlights include: _(not a comprehensive list)_
-- `DEMO`: Demonstration mode, with gameplay restrictions.
-- `DEBUG`: Debug mode, for testing.
-- `WIZARD`: "God" mode, with extra commands.
-- `INTL`: International release, with different credits.
-- `ME`: Be the author!
-- `LUXURY`: In 1985, this meant a UNIX machine with an extended C library.
-- `MINROG`: Set by default in the original `Makefile`, enables the winning message.

-The new definitions are all prefixed with `ROGUE_`:

-In the `Makefile`, in rough order or importance:
 - `ROGUE_CHARSET`: The character set / encoding used by the game.
 Valid values are:
     - `1`: Plain ASCII.
 Looks like Rogue UNIX, but with color.
 Only requires `ncurses`.
     - `2`: Original CP437, as used in DOS.
 Requires `ncurses`, a terminal capable of handling it,